 Despite its reputation for specimen fish, Bluebell Lakes is also a great pleasure angler's fishery.
 You don't have to become one of the Bivvie Brigade to enjoy good catches and plenty of action in attractive surroundings with all lakes providing great opportunities for anglers of all ages and abilities.

-The shop sells an increasing selection of tackle by Nash, Korda, Trakker, ESP and Fox as well as boilies, pellets, groundbait, dips and tinned hookbaits and the fishery's own range of carp baits and Mainline Cell freezer baits.
+The shop sells an increasing selection of tackle by Nash, Korda, Trakker, ESP, Fox, Gardner and Ridge Monkey as well as boilies, pellets, groundbait, dips and tinned hookbaits and the fishery's own range of carp baits and Mainline Cell freezer baits.

 With plenty of car parking space and anglers allowed to drive their vehicles to the pegs on the far side of Mallard Lake when the ground is hard, Bluebell Lakes offers anglers the chance to catch a fish of a lifetime in beautiful surroundings with loads of room between pegs and helpful staff who are always on hand to share the latest information on how to catch and where.